 The UCLA Neuro-rehabilitation Program includes clinicians, basic scientists and allied health professionals from across the campus who are committed to lessening the disabilities suffered by patients who have neurologic diseases.
-The program includes the outpatient service at 300 UCLA Medical Plaza in Westwood and faculty clinical and basic science laboratories, and a new acute 138-bed inpatient rehabilitation hospital, the California Rehabilitation Institute, the largest facility of its kind on the West Coast.
+The program includes the outpatient service at 300 UCLA Medical Plaza in Westwood, the faculty clinical and basic science laboratories, and a new acute 138-bed inpatient rehabilitation hospital, the California Rehabilitation Institute, the largest facility of its kind on the West Coast.

-The inpatient, outpatient, and clinical research programs offer a broad, multi-disciplinary treatment approach for patients who have neurologic impairments and functional disabilities and handicaps caused by conditions such as stroke, brain trauma, spinal cord injury, multiple sclerosis, Parkinson's, Guillain-Barré syndrome, and other diseases of nerve or muscle.
+The inpatient, outpatient, and clinical research programs offer a broad, multi-disciplinary treatment approach for patients who have neurologic impairments and functional disabilities and handicaps caused by conditions such as stroke, brain injury, spinal cord injury, multiple sclerosis, Parkinson's, Guillain-Barré syndrome, and other diseases of nerve or muscle.

-The inpatient service at CRI cares for patients with a team of specialists that include a neurologist, rehabilitation nurses, a psychologist, and speech, physical, occupational, and recreational therapists.
+The inpatient service at California Rehabilitation Institute cares for patients with a team of specialists that include rehabilitation physicians, neurologists, rehabilitation nurses, psychologists, neuropsychologists, and speech, physical, occupational, and recreational therapists.
 The team assesses problems that arise in mobility, self-care skills, swallowing, communication, nutrition, pain, and psychosocial and cognitive functioning.
 It devises a treatment plan which is consistent with realistic goals for the patient and family.
 Many patients also have the opportunity to participate in clinical research trials that aim to find better techniques to improve their functioning and quality of life.
 Continuity of care is provided through the outpatient program, which also specializes in developing specific strategies to improve the function of patients who have persistent disabilities.